 Back to Galaxy’s Edge and filling in the holes

 When Fantasmic! wraps up it’s time to head back to Galaxy’s Edge to explore the beautiful land at night.
 While most of Disneyland is gorgeous at night, the lighting here is truly spectacular.
 If you’re interested, the line at Smugglers Run should be low or the single-rider line is an option.
 If you’ve completed most of this itinerary then spend as long as you want here in Galaxy’s Edge.
 Try the different snacks and drinks, look in all of the shops and maybe encounter some characters.
-Oga’s Cantina is a good option, but you will need an advanced reservation for the bar.
+Oga’s Cantina is a good option, but you may need an advanced reservation for the bar.
 If you have missed out on a good portion of the itinerary then it’s time to fill in the holes on attractions you missed.
 There are some in Fantasyland (Snow White’s Scary Adventure, Dumbo) that we likely didn’t get to and the same goes with Tomorrowland (Autopia, Finding Nemo Submarine Voyage).
 We don’t consider any of those absolute essentials but they are old rides that some consider classics.

 More than anything, use this peaceful time to enjoy the park.
 Some of my favorite memories at Disney Parks are wandering through the empty streets and enjoying the details of the park.
 My favorite areas for this in Disneyland outside of Galaxy’s Edge are Frontierland, New Orleans Square and Fantasyland.